Jarju-10x/Jarju-10x/README.md

-# Hello, I'm Mohammad Jarju! 👋

-🌱 Lifelong learner and BCA 2025 student passionate about DSA, development, and technology.

-🚀 Always eager to sharpen my problem-solving skills and tackle interesting coding challenges.

-🔭 I’m looking to collaborate on open-source projects and interesting coding challenges.
+# Hi there

+I'm Mohammad Jarju, a BCA 2025 student with a passion for 🚀 problem-solving, DSA, and development.
+I'm always excited about learning and growing in the tech world.

 🌐 **Connect with me:**
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-0A66C2?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/mohammad-jarju-10x)